Using digital tools at the service of resources

-Digital technology is a powerful tool to address the environmental issues facing our customers.
-SUEZ is innovating to support their initiatives in this direction and to improve the performance of their facilities.
+Digital technology is an efficient way to approach the environmental issues facing our customers around the world.
+We constantly innovate, to support their initiatives to improve the performance of their facilities.

-The Smart Operation Centre (SOC), inaugurated in March 2015, is the first centre that supervises all the new Smart Water and Smart Metering services developed by SUEZ worldwide.
+The Smart Operation Centre, or SOC, was opened in March 2015.
+It’s the first center to supervise all the new Smart Water and Smart Metering services developed by us.

 Pierre AndradeDeputy CEO Water France of SUEZ, in charge of digital and transformation

-Leaks, meter failures, pressure drops, etc. All the data produced by smart tools is now centralized and reported to the SOC in real time.
+Leaks, meter failures, pressure drops, etc. are all part of the day to day of water systems.
+All the data produced by smart tools are now centralized and reported to the SOC in real time.
 Malfunctions are detected immediately, the operators are informed and the incidents can be resolved quickly.

-The SOC, which can process more than one billion items of information per month, offers unequalled standards in performance management applied to the environment.
+The SOC can process more than one billion items of information per month, offers unequalled standards in performance management when it’s applied to the environment.
 It provides local authorities with a global and ultra-precise view of their water network through the recovery and prioritization of reliable and up-to-date data.
-Every customer can precisely define its priorities and control its water network in an optimized manner.
+Every customer can precisely define their priorities and control its own water network in an optimized way.